singerdmx/flutter-quill/README.md

 ## Conversion to HTML

 Having your document stored in Quill Delta format is sometimes not enough.
 Often you'll need to convert it to other formats such as HTML in order to publish it, or send an email.

+You have two options:

+1. Using [quill_html_converter](./packages/quill_html_converter/) to convert to/from HTML, the package is not ready yet
-One option is to use [vsc_quill_delta_to_html](https://pub.dev/packages/vsc_quill_delta_to_html) to convert your document to HTML.
+2. Another option is to use [vsc_quill_delta_to_html](https://pub.dev/packages/vsc_quill_delta_to_html) to convert your document to HTML.
 This package has full support for all Quill operations - including images, videos, formulas, tables, and mentions.
 Conversion can be performed in vanilla Dart (i.e., server-side or CLI) or in Flutter.